vd-wro/VD26/docs/11_other_resources.md

 * **Different Turn Maneuvers**: The robot uses three distinct turning maneuvers, selected based on its distance from the wall: close, mid-range, and far.

-* **Pivoting Maneuvers** There are also three pivoting maneuvers executed after obstacle avoidance.
+* **Pivoting Maneuvers**: There are also three pivoting maneuvers executed after obstacle avoidance.
 The appropriate maneuver is chosen according to the robot’s yaw error.

 ## 11.8 Technical Issues and Implemented Remedies